Preprocessor

 Possible values: Any integer value Default: 32

 This pragma sets the evaluation depth of recursive functions and types.
 To prevent the runtime from crashing when evaluating infinitely deep recursive types, execution will stop prematurely if it detects recursion that is too deep.
-This pragma can adjust the maximum depth allowed
+This pragma can adjust the maximum depth allowed.

 array_limit